Writer. Researcher. Analyst.

 Program Analyst at the Special Inspector General for Afghanistan Reconstruction

-• Conduct interviews with members of USAID, the State Department, and their implementing partners, including developing questions and debriefing senior members of SIGAR
+Conduct interviews of staff at USAID, the State Department, and implementing partners

 November 2020-December 2021; October 2023-Present

-Volunteer for the Yuva Organization for Child's Rights
+Communications Director for the Yuva Organization for Children's Rights

-• Currently working on three part interview with the founder of Yuva regarding the initial escape from ISIS, the history, truth, and myths about the Yazidi, and a comparison of the Yazidi to other misunderstood and maligned minorities such as the Jewish people
+Currently working on three-part interview with the founder of Yuva regarding the initial escape from ISIS, the history, truth, and myths about the Yazidi

 May-November 2021